 Are you unsure how pride could impede successful teamwork and collaboration?
 To get more insight, we’ll turn to Oliver, a social media marketer at a marketing agency.

 At every brainstorming session, he is the loudest when presenting his ideas.
 He is quick to dismiss the opinions of others with methodical flair.

 His accomplishments are celebrated the longest, and he never makes mistakes (at least, not mistakes he owns up to).

-As a result, his teammates have come to dread daily meetings.
-They tend to let Oliver talk, and often feel unmotivated to try to outtalk him — even if they have something important to say or ask.
+Consequently, his teammates have come to dread daily meetings.
+They tend to let Oliver talk and often feel unmotivated to outtalk him.
+This dreary cycle continues, even if they have something important to say or ask.